nds-shlab/nds-shlab.github.io/_pages/profiles.md

 - Diandian Gu (Intern in 2023, Peking University)
 - Bingyang Wu (Intern in 2024, Peking University)
 - Jiankun Wang (Intern in 2024, UIUC)
+- Kunxiao Qian (Intern in 2024, Tsinghua University)
+- Guoteng Wang (Research Engineer from 2022 to 2024)